fbpx

 What are the risks of black mold?

 Black mold is a type of toxic mold that can cause a number of respiratory complications and allergic reactions in people in close contact with it.
-Although many types of mold are black, people usually refer to a type called Stachybotrys chartarum (S. chartarum) when they refer to black mold.
-This type of mold can grow in homes and is relatively common, but how serious is it for human health?
+Although many types of mold are black, people usually refer to Stachybotrys chartarum (S. chartarum) when they refer to black mold.
+This mold can grow in homes and is relatively common, but how serious is it for human health?
 Below, we will explore some of the risks of having black mold in your home.

 What Are the Health Effects of Black Mold?

-Black mold is dangerous because of a toxin it carries, called trichothecene mycotoxin.
+Black mold is dangerous because of a toxin called trichothecene mycotoxin.
 Mycotoxins are present throughout black mold.
-When the mold reproduces, it releases tiny cells, called spores, into the air.
+When the mold reproduces, it releases tiny cells called spores into the air.
 When these spores are inhaled, the mycotoxins can enter your body and cause numerous health issues.

 Here are some of the most common health effects of inhaling black mold mycotoxins.